 - Arrange ticket acceptance with other train companies so that you can complete your journey with an alternative train operator. - Provide information on alternative routes available to enable you to complete your journey. - Provide rail replacement in the form of coaches or taxis. - In the rare event that it is not possible or practical to provide alternatives we'll try and keep you comfortable and get things moving as quickly as we can.

-This information will be communicated with you by our station teams and using the communication channels listed above.
+This information will be communicated to you by our frontline teams as appropriate.